 On Dec.
 12, 1841, when she would have been 27 years of age, Susanna married 34-year-old Andrew Schrock (1807-1889).
 The identity of his parents is not yet known.

-The Schrocks are said to have had seven children, but tragically only two grew to adulthood, Perry Schrock and Ephraim Schrock.
+The Schrocks are said to have borne seven children, but tragically only two grew to adulthood, Perry Schrock and Ephraim Schrock.
 The others, who died young, may have included David Schrock, Sarah Schrock and Caroline Schrock, although this is not yet confirmed.

 In 1850, they resided along what is now Hexie Road in Upper Turkeyfoot Township, That year, Susanís 56-year-old father, Yankee John Younkin, under their roof and working as a laborer, while her 16-year-old sister also was in the household.
 Two houses away lived Daniel and Elizabeth Williams, whose daughter Amanda married Martin Miner, and a few houses further away were cousins Charles and Adaline (Harbaugh) Minerd.